anosim114/Project_Euler/readme.md

-# My attempt of solving project euler with Ruby
+# My attempt of solving Project Euler with Ruby

-I already started it with C a while back until maybe some 30ish level but not because I could't do the math but because I forgot to continue (￣▽￣*)ゞ
+I already started it with C a while back until maybe some 30ish level but I did not continued because I could't do the math but because I forgot to continue (￣▽￣*)ゞ

-This time I try to maintain this repo and solve here and there some problems
+This time I try to maintain this repo and sometimes some problems

 I'm looking forward to it~